ng-hai/hyper-rose-pine-next/readme.md

       },
       // Hide the window controls (traffic buttons) on Mac.
 Default is false
       hideControls: true,
-      // Hide in-app notification after 10 seconds.
+      // Hide in-app notification after 20 seconds.
 Default is false
-      // I add this because there is no way to dismiss new version notification
+      // I add this because there is no way to dismiss new version notification in the past
       hideNotifications: true,
       // Hide tab title when there is only 1 tab opening.
 Default is true
       hideTabTitle: true,